sime/sime/README.md

 Based in Berlin.
 Lover of Webapps and Serverless.

-Am I looking for new opportuntities?
-Yes!
-Looking for people management and engineering lead roles in a product company.

-If you are a little old school, here is my [CV](https://github.com/sime/cv)!

 Links:
+* [Bojagi](https://bojagi.io/) Making tools for designers to review implemented components
 * Twitter: [@simonmales](https://twitter.com/simonmales)
 * [LinkedIn](https://www.linkedin.com/in/simonmales/)
-* Bitcoin Fax (pet project that died in 2018, bringing it back life soon!)
+* Bitcoin Fax (pet project that died in 2018)

 <!--
 **sime/sime** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.